wp-plugins/content-slideshow/readme.txt

 3. Widget, in the Twenty Fourteen theme.

 == Changelog ==
+= 1.1 =
+* Link images in slideshow to their attachment pages.
+* Fix display of attachment titles as fallback captions.
+* Fix viewport in IE10+ in Windows 8 mode.
+* Confirm WordPress 3.9 compatibility.

 = 1.0 =
 * First publicly available version of the plugin.
 * Tested with WordPress 3.8.

 == Upgrade Notice ==
+= 1.1 =
+* Link images to attachment pages, minor bugfixes.

 = 1.0 =
 * Public release on WordPress.org.